 Ignored Expert was renamed from "The Jor-El" to clarify the trope and because the former name was a work-specific and character-named trope title.

 Improbably Female Cast was "Pink Bishōjo Ghetto" for a very long time.
 Anyone who didn't know what the word "bishōjo" meant wouldn't understand the title.
-On top of that, it was a poor snowclone of the term "pink ghetto", which aside from being a fairly obscure term to begin with, the actual definition of "pink ghetto" is the opposite of what the trope is about.
+On top of that, it was a poor snowclone of the term "pink ghetto", which aside from being a fairly obscure term to begin with, the actual definition of "pink ghetto" is more or less the opposite of what the trope is about.note The term refers to (generally low-paying) job fields that are dominated by women, while the trope refers to women dominating a work's entire cast.

 Improperly Placed Firearms was renamed from "I Know That Gun" in order to clarify the trope's meaning and decrease misuse for trivia and examples of prop guns being based on real guns.